nataliegirard/javascript30/04 - Array Cardio Day 1/readme.md

 ];
 ```

 The second array is a string array containing flavours.
+This array is never used in this challenge.

 ```javascript
 const flavours = ['Chocolate Chip', 'Kulfi', 'Caramel Praline', 'Chocolate',